undergrad-partner-school

 Financial Aid

-Financial support for students comes in different forms: grants, loans, scholarships, or work-study programs.
-If you are interested in finding out more about need-based and non-need-based aid at St. John's College, Santa Fe, here are some recent data you should consider.
+Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
+If you want to find out more about need-based and non-need-based aid at St. John's College, Santa Fe, here are some recent data you should consider.

 The most recent records show that 51 freshmen received some sort of financial help.
-The average amount of financial aid given to students was $35,352.
+Students of this school received an average of $35,352 in financial help.

 Need-based

-There were 205 students who secured need-based financial aid of any kind.
+205 students gained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at St. John's College, Santa Fe is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need amounted to 208.
-The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $883,606, and state $12,400.
+The overall number of students (including freshmen) who were determined to have financial need was 208.
+The amount of federal need-based scholarships/grants awarded to the students at this institution reached $883,606, and state $12,400.
 The students of St. John's College, Santa Fe received the -institutional need-based aid in the amount of $5,248,460, and external in the amount of $195,115.

 $17,970